-Water is one of Colorado’s most precious resources.
-Eagle River Water & Sanitation District (District) and Upper Eagle Regional Water Authority (Authority) customers use over 2 billion gallons of water annually.
+Water is one of Colorado’s most valued resources.
+Eagle River Water & Sanitation District and Upper Eagle Regional Water Authority customers use over two billion gallons of water annually.
 The majority of this water is returned to the Gore Creek and Eagle River Watersheds, which together encompass 1046 square miles.
 To ensure watershed health and protection, each of us has a special responsibility to use water wisely and in ways that will not harm aquatic life, wildlife, and other water users downstream.

 Watersheds are areas of land that drain to rivers, creeks, lakes and other bodies of water.
 The District and Authority have forged partnerships with other stakeholders, governmental agencies, non-profit groups, and experts in water resources and water quality to ensure source water protection and health of the Gore Creek and Eagle River Watersheds.